-3. Mentally Soothing & Soul Sucking
+3. Mentally Soothing & Soul-Sucking

-It involves not being your authentic self, doing things to please others, over-consumption of negative news, useless drama or social media, etc. These activities may not seem to affect you in that moment, but they result in wasted time and energy.
+It involves not being your authentic self, doing things to please others, over-consumption of negative news, useless drama or social media, etc. These activities may not seem to affect you at that moment, but they result in wasted time and energy.
 They may occupy your mind for a long time and make you unfocused when it’s time to perform.

-4. Mentally Stimulating & Soul Sucking
+4. Mentally Stimulating & Soul-Sucking

 This is the 9–5 job that you absolutely hate (not all jobs are like that but you know the ones I’m talking about).
 When you’re forced to work and solve problems with no purpose or aspiration, it not only depletes your mental resources, it also crushes your soul.

-Another example of such a situation is being in relationships with wrong people.
+Another example of such a situation is being in relationships with the wrong people.
 They may take you for granted and ask for favors but never show up when you need help.
 They can influence you negatively, bring you down and leave negative vibes when you’re around them.